DeveloperanDesigner/tangulezel/README.md

 - **Live Demo:** [Demo Link](Project3_demo_link)

 - ### 4.
 Company Packing List
-- **Description:** A webpage for the special event program for the Aguillar Family annual wine festival.
+- **Description:** Project of creating a list website at the request of the company.
 - **Technologies Used:** HTML, CSS, JavaScript.
 - **Live Demo:** [Demo Link](Project4_demo_link)

 - ### 5.New Account Create
-- **Description:** A webpage for the special event program for the Aguillar Family annual wine festival.
+- **Description:** Project to create a new account while becoming a member of the website
 - **Technologies Used:** HTML, CSS, JavaScript.
 - **Live Demo:** [Demo Link](Project5_demo_link)